hieunm44/hieunm44/README.md

 # Welcome to Hiếu's Github Page

 ## About me
 🦊 Hi there!
 My name is **Hiếu** and I am from 🇻🇳 **Vietnam**.
 Currently I am a Master's student in the [Erasmus Mundus Joint Master Degree Programme in Big Data Management and Analytics (BDMA)](https://bdma.ulb.ac.be/).
-I enjoy learning maths, ML/AI, data science, and recently I have got a new interest: quantitative trading, where I can apply mathematical models to build stock trading strategies.
-My career goal is to become an expert in data science and a quantitative researcher as a side hustle 🦊.
+I enjoy learning maths, ML/AI, and data science.
+My career goal is to become an expert in data science.

 <div align="center">
 <a href="https://github.com/hieunm44/">